· 15 min read

 This practice takes the guesswork out of the equation and provides you with more insightful and solid data to plan your sales funnel for desktop and mobile conversions.

-14. Provide Live Chat
+14. Support Mobile Shoppers with Live Chat

 75% of online shoppers prefer live chat over any other channel.
 It’s easy to see why—people can reach out for support 24/7 via a live chat widget directly on a website.